Click on a link to be taken to the entry

 Definition Discriminatory harassment is contrary to University policy and may also be illegal.
 The University defines discriminatory harassment as:

-political affiliation, race, religion, sexual orientation, or veteran status,
+ethnic origin, political affiliation, race, religion, sexual orientation,

 - Employment or academic decisions made in retaliation for a person’s unwillingness to submit to such conduct, or benefits or privileges provided as a result of such submission; or

 - Conduct of any type (oral, written, graphic or physical) directed against